backdrop-contrib/colorbox/README.txt

 The Colorbox module:

-* Excellent integration with Imagefield and Imagecache modules
+* Excellent integration with Image field and Image styles
-* Integration with Image module
 * Choose between a default style and 5 example styles that are included.
 * Style the Colorbox with a custom colorbox.css file in your theme.
 * Option to open a login form by clicking on any login link